oneoffcoder/zava/README.md

-# zava
+# Zava

-Parallel coordinates with grand tour for exploratory data visualization of massive and high-dimensional data
+Parallel coordinates with grand tour for exploratory data visualization of massive and high-dimensional data in TypeScript and Python